 What to expect during Remote help sessions

-You will receive an email or emails with a time for your consultation and (if you have chosen a video consultation) a link to a Zoom meeting.
+You will receive an email with a time for your consultation and (if you have chosen a video consultation) a link to a Zoom meeting.
 Please check your junk folder if you can’t find our email/s before your consultation.
 Make sure that you are available at the time of your appointment, or let us know if you can’t, so we can offer it to another family.

 For a video consultation, you will need to download the Zoom app in advance.
 It is free and no commitment is needed.
 If you haven’t used Zoom before, the information and short video here may be helpful.